Search

 If you are diabetic, please ring us for advice if you are worried about any of these instructions.

-Please bring a dressing gown or wear metal-free clothing, and bring your favourite music on MP3 player, iPod® or your mobile phone.
+Please bring a dressing gown or wear metal-free clothing.

 Avoid bringing valuables along to your appointment, as we only have limited secure space to store them for you.
 If you’re unable to attend, please phone us as soon as possible.